 In addition to employment cases, Matt is experienced in handling other complex litigation matters.
 For example, Matt represented a beneficiary in a dispute related to the administration of the estate of the “godfather of rap,” he represented a party in a lawsuit arising, in part, from the investment in and subsequent bankruptcy of a large Las Vegas casino/hotel, and he defended the owner of an automobile dealership in a lawsuit contesting the rightful ownership of the business.
 Matt has been interviewed by various media outlets for his newsworthy cases as well as about trending employment law topics.

 Matt not only serves his clients, but he serves the legal community, as well.
 He has published articles in the Nassau County Bar Association’s newspaper about employment law, he has taught continuing legal education classes about employment law, and he instructed a course at Hofstra Law School, which appointed Matt as a Guest Lecturer from 2016 through 2018.
 Matt is frequently called upon by other lawyers for strategic or legal advice and he was hired by another law firm specifically to argue an appeal at the Appellate Division, Second Department.
-In 2020, Matt was appointed Chairperson of the Nassau County Bar Association's Labor and Employment Law committee, after serving two years as Vice-Chairperson.
+In 2020 and 2021, Matt served as Chairperson of the Nassau County Bar Association's Labor and Employment Law committee, after serving two years as Vice-Chairperson.

 Before partnering with Pete, Matt was a senior associate at a preeminent Long Island employment discrimination firm where he was trusted with his own caseload and was frequently assigned to work on the firm’s most complex matters.
 Matt also served as a Nassau County Deputy County Attorney, representing the County and its employees in civil rights actions.